Even in defeat, the embers of Trumpism still burn in the Republican Party

 Steve Schmidt, a veteran Republican strategist who co-founded the Lincoln Project, an anti-Trump super PAC, said his group plans to continue after Trump’s presidency and will work to defeat politicians it sees as threatening democracy here and abroad.

 “Trump has been defeated, but Trumpism has not,” Schmidt said.
 “What Trumpism is is a statist, authoritarian ideology that’s inimical to the American precepts of democracy.
 It’s antithetical to America’s ideas and ideals, and it has fascistic markers.
-It is a cult of personality. … and 70 million-plus people in the country were susceptible to it, to the racial antagonisms, to the assault on institutions and the rule of law, and it’s going to take a long time to deal with it.”
+It is a cult of personality . . . and 70 million-plus people in the country were susceptible to it, to the racial antagonisms, to the assault on institutions and the rule of law, and it’s going to take a long time to deal with it.”

 Inside the White House on Sunday, some advisers were encouraging the president to go out this week and speak to his voters, whether it was via a rally or speech, and they showed him data over the weekend that cast his turnout as impressive in key states.
 Several of them said Trump is in no mood to concede and keeps boasting that he has “the strongest base ever.”